MGoedtel/azure-monitor-health-knowledge/articles/vmhealth-linux/linux-logicaldisk-freespace.md

 ## Configuration

-Separate threshold values are set for Warning and Error states.
-Since file systems may vary in size from a few gigabytes to many terabytes, the Logical Disk Free Space health criteria requires that both the megabyte and percentage threshold values.
-Both megabyte and percentage thresholds must be passed before the Warning and Error thresholds are reached.
+Separate threshold values are defined for Warning and Error states.
+Since file systems may vary in size from a few gigabytes to many terabytes, the Logical Disk Free Space health criteria evaluates both the megabyte and percentage threshold values.
+Both thresholds must be passed before the Warning and Error thresholds are reached.

 ## Causes